 Waterways Recovery

-There is also limited funding to start higher priority works needed to protect waterways and public assets, such as:
+Available funding was used to undertake and support priority works needed to protect waterways and public assets, such as:

 Works on Waterways Permit

-Individuals who wish to undertake works to address flood-related damage to private property or assets on a waterway need to apply for, and be issued with, a Works on Waterways Permit.
+Individuals who wish to undertake works to address flood-related damage to private property or assets on a waterway must apply for, and be issued with, a Works on Waterways Permit.
+Goulburn Broken CMA encourages landholders to continue to work with us to gain approvals to undertake flood recovery works.

 Click here for information: Works on Waterways Permits - GB CMA - Goulburn Broken CMA.